-- Give your child liquid paracetamol in the recommended dose and frequency.
-If your child has more than the recommended dose it can cause liver damage.
+- Give your child paracetamol in the recommended dose and frequency.
 You can also give ibuprofen to children aged over three months.
-Don’t give fever-lowering medication too often or for too long, because it can cause side effects.
+Don’t give fever-lowering medication too often or for too long, because it can cause side effects like liver damage.

 - Avoid cool baths, sponging and fans.
 These can actually make your child more uncomfortable.